earth2observe/downscaling-tools/doc/index.rst

 The easiest option we have found is to use the Anaconda python distribution and use the conda program to install the requirement packages. pcraster needs to be installed manually.

 Download the zip file with the source code from github (see above) and unzip the file into an empty directory and unzip it's contents.
+If you want to downscale precipitation data you must first download the required data (https://github.com/earth2observe/downscaling-tools/releases/tag/2016-data-prec) and extract the data in the e2o_downscale-2016-3-normal-win32-64/data directory.

 In the example below we have unzipped the file onto the root of the C-drive.
 We can see the following files:

 ::